This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 |

-- Takes time to soak and manually break apart before use
+- Rehydrating the bricks takes manual effort — you’ll need to soak and break them apart by hand before use

 10. Bio Dude Terra Firma Reptile Substrate